Yainer Diaz Player Props: Astros vs. Mets

 Yainer Diaz At The Plate

-- Diaz is batting .273 with eight doubles, six home runs and three walks.
+- Diaz is hitting .281 with eight doubles, six home runs and three walks.

+- Diaz is batting .333 with two homers during his last outings and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.